Coronavirus and myositis

 Coronavirus and myositis FAQs

-Am I considered high risk because I have myositis?
+Am I considered higher risk because I have myositis?

-You may find the following tools to help identify your level of risk:
+You may find the following tools to help identify your level of risk and if you are classed as clinically extremely vulnerable:

-What should I do if I am high risk?
+What should I do if I am higher risk?

 Should I stop my medication?